 And the reason is simple.
 Instead of being certified, cloud storage providers are only considered to be compliant after they’ve entered into a valid business associate agreement with their covered entity.
 They should subsequently observe both the agreement terms, as well as the accompanying HIPAA regulations.

-HIPAA Requirements for Data Backup and Recovery
+Requirements for HIPAA-Compliant Backup and Recovery

 When it comes to data backup, HIPAA defines three sets of security regulations that covered entities and their business associates should comply with.
 They include technical requirements, physical requirements, and administrative requirements.